muirurii/muirurii/README.md

 I'm open for freelancing and internship as I widen my knowledge on website development.
 I also would like to collaborate in projects in order to gain experience in teamwork and also connect, share and gain knowledge from other developers.

-Skills:  HTML / CSS / JS  / ReactJs / NodeJs / Express Js
+## Skills and experience
+ - HTML
+ - CSS
+ - JavaScript
+ - ReactJs
+ - NodeJs
+ - Express Js

 - 🔭 I’m currently working on Node, Express
 - 🌱 I’m currently learning  Mongo DB